 While the City’s current Hill-to-Downtown Community Plan is appealing, for the most part, one important improvement could be made to it.
 Rather than using the circuitous existing route to the train station via South Orange Street to Columbus and Union Avenues as currently proposed under the former Coliseum site project, a direct connection to the entrance of Union Station from Orange Street could be made across Route 34 by creating a new street through the middle of a redeveloped Church Street South Housing site (Figure 12b).

 In the modified City’s scheme, people would be able to traverse the site more easily and be more likely to spend time and money in the area.
 Furthermore, redevelopment may spur growth in and around the medical district.
 Also, relocating all of the existing tenants through the provision of portable Section 8 vouchers would undoubtedly address much of the social homogeneity that currently exists on the site while giving families the opportunity to move away from a highly polluted area.
-Lastly, 20-30% of the new 750 apartments could be subsidized in order to maintain access to affordable housing for low-income households in an increasingly desirable area while preventing the concentration of large numbers of poor residents, similar to what has been attempted in other developments like 360 State, the Residences at Ninth Square, and Rowe Apartments.
+Lastly, 30% of the 1,000 apartments could be subsidized in order to maintain access to affordable housing for low-income households in an increasingly desirable area while preventing the concentration of large numbers of poor residents.
+This has been attempted – with mixed results – in other developments like 360 State (also see here), the Residences at Ninth Square, and Rowe Apartments.
 One possibility is that the 199 affordable units in the 335 unit Ninth Square development are transferred to Church Street South.

 However, while redeveloping the site seems like the best available option because of its many benefits, there are several potential issues that would arise from razing the existing complex and rebuilding entirely anew.
-For starters, relocating all 288 current households (officially 834 people, but the actual number of residents is likely over 1,000) in a short amount of time is guaranteed to result in some existing tenants being housed in many of the region’s numerous substandard, slumlord-owned rental units that accept Section 8 vouchers and are much further from the city center.
+For starters, relocating all 288 current households (officially 834 people, but the actual number of residents is likely over 1,000) in a short amount of time is guaranteed to result in some existing tenants being housed in many of the region’s numerous substandard, slumlord-owned rental units that accept Section 8 vouchers and are much farther from the city center.
 An enormous amount of resources and time is required for such a large-scale relocation endeavor.
-Currently, Northland Investment Corporation is paying HANH to relocate tenants, which it hopes to accomplish by December 2015 (as of June 2018, the last remaining tenant was temporarily relocated to a motel).
+Northland Investment Corporation paid HANH to relocate tenants, which it hoped to accomplish by December 2015 (as of June 2018, the last remaining tenant was temporarily relocated to a motel).
 For reference, it took HANH over 15 years to find 183 scattered site housing units in “non-impacted” neighborhoods in the wake a 1995 court-ordered settlement resulting from the mismanagement of units at Elm Haven.

-Lastly, if Northland’s unrealized 2012 proposal is any indication of what to expect for a redeveloped Church Street South Housing, we will see “600-800 residential units”, 20-to-30 percent of which would be set aside as affordable housing for households with less than 60 percent of the area median income of $ 57,700, and “200,000 to 400,000 square feet of office and retail space”.
+Lastly, if Northland’s unrealized 2012 proposal is any indication of what to expect for a redeveloped Church Street South Housing, we will see at least “600-800 residential units”, 20-to-30 percent of which would be set aside as affordable housing for households with less than 60 percent of the area median income of $57,700, and “200,000 to 400,000 square feet of office and retail space”.
 Northland’s 2012 proposal included minimal green space, large exposed parking facilities, bland plaza spaces, and an uninspired architectural language (Figure 14).
 Northland’s most recent proposal from May 2016 calls for over 1,000 new residential units, 25,000 sf of retail, about 25,000 sf of residential amenities, and Union Square Park similar to that proposed as part of the Hill-to-Downtown Plan.
 In many ways, the site plan is compelling – parking is underground, screened from the street, or lined by single-loaded residential corridors.
 Loading facilities are off the street and incorporated with garage entries.
 If the proposal were being built on a parking lot, I would likely support the development, but the idea of replacing terraced townhouses designed by a world renowned architect (who was living on Elm Street in the Dwight-Kensington neighborhood at the time) that have individual private outdoor space organized around a series of green spaces with a real estate investment product consisting of apartment units strewn and stacked along communal hallways designed by a multinational corporate design firm with little regard for context strikes me as unfortunate.

 It is difficult to imagine one of Church Street South’s existing low-income families enjoying a higher standard of living in a new 2- or 3-bedroom unit several stories off the ground than they would in a renovated 3- to 5-bedroom unit with a private yard overlooking a green space in the existing complex.
 However, the quality of life – as defined by lower crime rates, greater opportunity, and social diversity – would likely improve dramatically for any returning or nearby residents and visitors.
 Perhaps, however, it is possible to imagine a third option for the site that could combine the benefits of both the existing complex and a redevelopment project.